Tunneling HTTPS Through HTTP

 |

-Upon receiving this the proxy
+Upon receiving this the proxy knows that the client wants a tcp connection to

-, through this connection the client
+google.com:443, through this connection the client and server can establish

 a secure connection.
-If the proxy
+If the proxy supports tunneling tcp connections, it will send

-the following response to the client
+the following response to the client.

 |